 Everything You Need to Know About Flood Lights

 When you think of flood lights, you likely think of intense lighting for an outdoor sports match or security flood lights that are designed to blind everyone within miles.
-While flood lights can be powerful and bright, many of today’s flood lights are more customized and adjustable to accommodate more uses and interests.
+While flood lights can be powerful and bright, many of today’s flood lighting options are more customized and adjustable to accommodate more uses and interests.

 Landscape flood lights, in fact, can include styles such as small flood lights, tree flood lights and other options that are still effective but are also easier on the eyes.
 Many designs today will offer the style you want as well as the output you need.

 Considerations for outdoor flood lights

 An outdoor flood light plan can be relatively simple to develop and implement.
 The following tips can help you ensure that you are on the right track when it comes to your home or commercial landscape lighting project:

 - The first thing that comes to mind when creating an outdoor flood light plan is location.
 You will want to angle any flood lights properly so that they brighten your landscape without overwhelming anyone else’s outdoor spaces.
 A professional lighting designer can help you find the best outdoor flood light fixtures and determine the proper placement to ensure you cover the right areas.

 - You may also want to consider directional lighting, such as tree uplighting to create a silhouette or shadows, or downlighting to create the effect of moonlight from above.
 These pinpointed areas of light can give your flood lighting greater purpose and ambiance, particularly when it comes to tree flood lighting.